GreptimeTeam/docs/docs/nightly/en/reference/sql/functions/overview.md

 To find all the DataFusion functions, please refer to [DataFusion Functions](./df-functions).

-In summary, GreptimeDB supports all SQL aggregate functions, scalar functions, and window functions in DataFusion.
-Users can safely use these rich built-in functions in GreptimeDB to manipulate and analyze data.

 ### `arrow_cast`

 `arrow_cast` function is from DataFusion's [`arrow_cast`](./df-functions#arrow-cast).
 It's illustrated as: